-Cayenne pepper (Capsicum annum) is a type of red chile pepper in the nightshade family named for the city of Cayenne in French Guyana.
+Cayenne pepper (Capsicum annum) is a type of red [ingredient=chili-pepper chile pepper] in the nightshade family named for the city of Cayenne in French Guyana.
 Cayenne peppers range between 30,000 and 50,000 Scoville units, making them between six and ten times hotter than a jalapeño.

 Cayenne peppers have a nice balance between heat and flavor, making them very popular in a wide range of cuisines.
 Many pepper sauces (including Buffalo Wing sauce) have a base of Cayenne peppers, and their heat shows up in everything from Sezchuan to Cajun and Caribbean cooking.

 - Mexican Razor Blade — Tequila, Lime juice, Simple syrup, Cucumber, Cayenne pepper